kaaengine/kaa/docs/reference/transitions.rst

 * :code:`advance_value` - advance value for given transition type (e.g. target position for :class:`NodePositionTransition`).
 * :code:`duration` - transition duration time, in miliseconds
 * :code:`advance_method` - an enum value of :class:`AttributeTransitionMethod` type which determines how the :code:`advance_value` will be applied to modify the appropriate node property.
-    * :code:`AttributeTransitionMethod.set` - node's property will be changed towards the target advance_value over time
+    * :code:`AttributeTransitionMethod.set` - node's property will be changed towards the advance_value over time
-    * :code:`AttributeTransitionMethod.add` - node's property will be changed by adding the advance_value over time
+    * :code:`AttributeTransitionMethod.add` - node's property will be changed towards the current value + advance_value over time
-    * :code:`AttributeTransitionMethod.multiply` - node's property will be changed by multiplying the advance_value over time
+    * :code:`AttributeTransitionMethod.multiply` - node's property will be changed towards the current value * advance_value over time
-* :code:`loops` - how many times the transition should "play".
+* :code:`loops` - Optional.
+How many times the transition should "play".
 Set to 0 to play infinite number of times.
 Default is 1.
-* :code:`back_and_forth` - if set to :code:`True`, the transition will be played back and forth.
+* :code:`back_and_forth` - Optional.
+If set to :code:`True`, the transition will be played back and forth.
 Default is False.
-* :code:`easing` - an enum value of :class:`easings.Easing` TODO - description
+* :code:`easing` - Optional.
+An enum value of :class:`easings.Easing` - specifies the rate of change of a value over time.
+Default is Easing.none which really means a linear easing.

 **Note:** the :code:`duration` parameter always refers to one loop, one direction.
 So for example, transition with the following set of parameters: :code:`duration=1000, loops=3, back_and_forth=True` will take 6000 miliseconds.